TamannaAhmad/TamannaAhmad/README.md

-I am a second-year engineering student, studying Artificial Intelligence and Data Science.
+I am pursuing my Bachelor's degree in Engineering, studying Artificial Intelligence and Data Science.
 I am keen on exploring ways in which Data Science can be applied to help improve the quality of life for the average citizen.

 ## About Me

 - **Name**: Tamanna Ahmad
 - **Degree**: Bachelor's in Artificial Intelligence and Data Science
-- **Current Focus**: Enhancing skills in data analysis and machine learning
 - **Languages Proficient In**:
   - C
   - Python
+  - Data Analysis
+  - Data Visualisation
   - Basics in Kotlin

 ## Projects